Dr. David Gower

 Contact Us

-Dr. David (Dave) Gower is a Merit Researcher in the Herpetology Section of the Natural History Museum, London.
-As an evolutionary biologist, he is a field- and collections-based organismal biologist with broad interests in documenting and understanding the taxonomic, phenotypic, and genetic diversity of vertebrates.
+Dr. David Gower is a Merit Researcher in the Herpetology Section of the Natural History Museum, London.
+An evolutionary biologist, he is a field- and collections-based organismal researcher with broad interests in documenting and understanding the taxonomic, phenotypic, and genetic diversity of vertebrates.

-His research integrates diverse data and approaches — including morphology, DNA, palaeontology, systematics, fieldwork, monitoring, conservation, and biogeography — and involves extensive international collaboration.
-These collaborations have led to the description of more than 50 new species of amphibians and reptiles, including three from Seychelles.
+His research integrates diverse data and approaches—including morphology, DNA, palaeontology, systematics, field surveys, monitoring, conservation, and biogeography—and involves extensive international collaboration.
+These collaborations have contributed to the description of more than 50 new species of amphibians and reptiles, including three from Seychelles.

-Dr. Gower’s research focuses on limbless amphibians and reptiles, particularly caecilians and burrowing or aquatic snakes, and he also has taxonomic expertise in Triassic archosaurs.
-He is particularly interested in the evolutionary origins and conservation of Seychelles biodiversity, and in developing effective methods to study and monitor ecologically cryptic herpetofauna.
+Dr. Gower focuses on limbless amphibians and reptiles, particularly caecilians and burrowing or aquatic snakes, and has taxonomic expertise in Triassic archosaurs.
+He is especially interested in the evolutionary origins and conservation of Seychelles biodiversity, and in developing effective methods to study and monitor ecologically cryptic herpetofauna.

-He has contributed to over 240 peer-reviewed papers, book chapters, and conference proceedings, including around 60 as first author.
+He has contributed to over 240 peer-reviewed publications, book chapters, and conference proceedings, including approximately 60 as first author.